HigherOrderCO/hvm-64/README.md

 ```

 **Note**: `bend` wasn't implemented yet; if you're here *today* and wants to run
-it on the GPU, you'll need to hack up and manually edit `hvm2.cu` using the
+it on the GPU, you'll need to manually edit `hvm2.cu` using the
 `hvmc gen-cuda-book file.hvmc` command.
 Compile with `-arch=compute_89`.
+I'll
+add that to the CLI soon.
+Accepting PRs though :)

 ## Example